 (2) Notice of the proposed amendment shall be included in the notice calling the special general meeting.

 (3) An amendment to the Rules shall not be effective unless made in accordance with the provisions of these Rules and the Act.

+Notwithstanding any other provision of these Rules, the Executive may alter the Rules to either:

+ensure that they comply with the requirements of the Act; or

+ensure that any alteration to the Rules made in by financial members at a general meeting or an annual general meeting is capable of obtaining certification under the Act.
+Any such alteration made by the Executive must not depart from the substance of the alteration made by financial members.

 24 - BRANCH REPRESENTATIVE TO THE NATIONAL BOARD AND THE NATIONAL ACCOMMODATION DIVISION